395m ascent, 392m descent, total 13.2 miles/21.2 km

 West Burton: West Witton: Spigot Lodge: Middleham

-Fox and Hounds, West Witton (off route): Richard III, White Swan, Black Bull, Dante Arms, Middleham
+Fox and Hounds, West Witton (1.5 miles): Richard III, White Swan, Black Bull, Dante Arms, Middleham

 Richard III, White Swan, Middleham